jeffknerr/workout-bingo/README.md

     - sends an email to each player with workout, url, funny quote, leader board??
     - updates all .done files

-- where do all of these games and cards go? need URLs!
-- run all on CS, then rsync the entire dir to GDE??

 # add emails
 Add email addresses, one per line, to `.emails` file.